Earthworms of India

 Total One

-Lumbricidae Allolobophoridella One
+Lumbricidae Allolobophora One

 Lumbricidae Aporrectodea Three

-Lumbricidae Bimastos One
+Lumbricidae Bimastos Three

 Lumbricidae Dendrobaena Two